Skip to Content

 This spicy Sri Lankan fish curry(thalapath malu mirisata)curry packs a whole lot of heat and there is not a single drop of coconut milk to bring it down.

-Your first indication of the spiciness of the dish would be the color of the gravy which takes on a dark, deep red hue.
+Your first indication of the spiciness of the dish would be the colour of the gravy which takes on a dark, deep red hue.

 That’s how much chilli powder we use in the dish.

-Yet, it’s one of the popular and favorite ways of cooking fish.
+Yet, it’s one of the popular and favourite ways of cooking fish.

-All the flavors of an island surrounded by sea, cooked in a clay pot in typical Sri Lankan manner.
+All the flavours of an island surrounded by sea, cooked in a clay pot in a typical Sri Lankan manner.

 • convenience.